Blog - Join me at the Dwejra Tower, Azure Window and the Inland Sea, Gozo!

 Sadly I do need to leave now, time is marching on and I have a date ahead with more cliffs and a sunset 🌅

-Until next week my lovelies, stay safe, stay well and I'm thinking of you all.
+Until next week my lovelies, stay safe, and stay well

 Tip **** Never miss one of my escapes!
 Please do feel free to sign up to an email reminder via my merlist 😘 ****